First approved: October 2013

-A candidate who seeks testing accommodation due to a disability must provide a written request no less than six weeks before the Examination according to the process outlined in the Guidelines.
+A candidate who seeks testing accommodation due to a disability must provide a written request no less than 45 days before the Examination according to the process outlined in the Guidelines.

 College staff will review the application and supporting documentation, and may request additional information before deciding whether this policy can be applied and if reasonable testing accommodations can be provided.
 The College will provide the candidate with an acknowledgement of the agreement specifying the testing accommodations that will be provided.

 The candidate will indicate their acceptance of these accommodations by returning to the College a signed and dated copy of this agreement at least three weeks prior to the exam date.

 A candidate’s request for testing accommodations will be accepted if the requirements outlined in the Guidelines are met.

 The candidate will be provided with reasonable testing accommodations in accordance with the terms of the Ontario Human Rights Code.

 The College may request an independent assessment of the candidate’s testing needs if warranted.
 If the Guidelines are not met, the candidate will not be provided with testing accommodations.